laravel/bootcamp.laravel.com/resources/docs/livewire/creating-chirps.md

 ```

 ## Saving the Chirp

-fma
-Now, to save a Chirp, we need to add a `save` function to our `chimp.create` component to validate the data and create a new Chirp:
+Our form has been configured to invoke the `store` action when the `Chirp` button is clicked.
+Let's add a `store` action to our `chirp.create` component to validate the data and create a new Chirp.

 ```php tab=Class filename=resources/views/livewire/chirps/create.blade.php
 <?php